FH-Potsdam/slime-mold-recording-setup/README.md

 ##Usage

 Open the file `/python/camera-controller.py` and change the path to where you would like to store your images.
 It is around the top of the script.
+If the folder does not exist the script will create it.

 ```python
     IMAGEFOLDER = "/home/pi/fhp/images/"
     IMAGENAME = "slime"
 ```

-_If you want to use more then 4 LEDs you will have to edit the function `setup`._
+__If you want to use more then 4 LEDs you will have to edit the function `setup`.__

 Run the script from the Terminal: